telerik/ajax-docs/api/server/Telerik.Web.UI/RadButtonIcon.md

 ###  SecondaryIconRight `Unit`

 Gets or sets the right edge of the Secondary Icon, relative to the RadButton control's wrapper element.

+###  SecondaryIconTop `Unit`

+Gets or sets the top edge of the Secondary Icon, relative to the RadButton control's wrapper element.

+###  SecondaryIconUrl `String`

+Gets or sets the URL to the image used as Secondary Icon.

+###  SecondaryIconWidth `Unit`

+Gets or sets the Width of the Secondary Icon.

+###  SecondaryPressedIconUrl `String`

+Gets or sets the URL to the image showed when the Secondary Icon is pressed.

+###  ShowPrimaryIcon `Boolean`

+Gets or sets a bool value indicating whether the RadButton will show the Primary Icon.

+###  ShowSecondaryIcon `Boolean`

+Gets or sets a bool value indicating whether the RadButton will show the Secondary Icon.